Table of Contents

 Reader Tips or Helpful Notes

-- What to Avoid: Watch the marshmallows closely during the last few minutes in the oven to prevent burning; you want them perfectly golden, not charred!
+- 🔥 Marshmallow Watch: Keep your eyes on those marshmallows during the last few minutes in the oven — you want them golden, not burnt.
+Perfect toast = perfection achieved 👀💖.

-- Presentation Upgrade: Drizzling maple syrup over the finished dish adds shine and flavor—so chic!
+- 💖 Presentation Upgrade: Drizzle a little maple syrup over the finished dish — shiny, chic, and insta-ready 🍯📸.

 Recipe FAQs